John Worboys: LB

 In 2007 or 2008, LB was out drinking with a friend.
 Along with her friend, LB hailed Worboys' taxi.
-He told the woman he had won the lottery, showing miniature bottles of champagne, asking if they wanted to celebrate.
-LB drank some champagne, before stopping, thinking she shouldn't have taken the drink from a stranger.
+He told the women he had won the lottery, showing miniature bottles of 'champagne', asking if they wanted to celebrate.
+LB drank some 'champagne', before stopping, thinking she should not have taken the drink from a stranger.
 LB's friend was dropped off and the taxi continued for the remainder of the short journey to LB's address.
-LB later recalled how the taxi arrived outside her address, but couldn't remember getting from the taxi into her flat.
+LB later recalled how the taxi arrived outside her address, but could not remember getting from the taxi into her flat.

 The following morning, LB awoke in her bed, in a position unusual to her normal sleeping pattern.
-She was undressed, but still wearing underwear, with no signs she'd been assaulted.
-LB was 'quite floaty' the next day.
+She was undressed, but still wearing underwear, with no signs she had been assaulted.
+LB was "quite floaty" the next day.
 In 2009, when Worboys was arrested, LB saw a photograph of him, immediately recognising Worboys.
 Believing there was no evidence that anything had happened to her, LB decided not to make a complaint.
 However, further coverage of Worboys' offending caused her to approach and make a complaint to police.
 On 20 December 2018, LB identified Worboys in an identity procedure.

 Second trial, conviction and sentence

-On 23 May 2019 Worboys appeared via video-link at Westminster Magistrates' Court from HMP Wakefield, West Yorkshire.
+On 23 May 2019 Worboys appeared via video link at Westminster Magistrates' Court from HMP Wakefield, West Yorkshire.

-On 20 June 2019, Worboys pleaded guilty to two counts of administering a stupefying or overpowering drug with intent to commit rape or indecent assault and two counts of administering a substance with intent to commit a sexual offence, under the Sexual Offences Act.
+On 20 June 2019, Worboys pleaded guilty to two counts of administering a stupefying or overpowering drug with intent to commit rape or indecent assault and two counts of administering a substance with intent to commit a sexual offence, under the Sexual Offences Act 2003.

 On 17 December 2019, Worboys was sentenced to two life sentences with a minimum term of six years for attacking the four women; the earliest of the offences occurred in 2000, five years before previously known attacks.
 It was revealed in court that Worboys had confessed to a psychologist that he had pushed alcohol on 90 women, of whom a quarter had been drugged.

 Worboys lost his appeal against his sentence, at a hearing with three judges in London in February 2021.
-At the hearing, the lord chief justice, Lord Burnett, confirmed that there was "no error in Mrs Justice McGowan’s approach to sentencing Worboys in 2019 and that the minimum term was not excessive."
+At the hearing, the Lord Chief Justice, Lord Burnett, confirmed that there was "no error in Mrs Justice McGowan's approach to sentencing Worboys in 2019 and that the minimum term was not excessive."